adituriya/earth-calendar/README.md

 # Earth Calendar

-A circular calendar that shows the Earth's position in its orbit around the Sun.
+A circular calendar that shows the Earth's position in its orbit around the Sun, highlighting important dates of the year.

 ## Installation

-The calendar is bundled as a WordPress plugin.
-Install it manually using `release/earth-calendar.zip` and activate it like any other plugin.
+The calendar is bundled as a WordPress plugin, and has one dependency.

-The plugin also depends on [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/).
+This plugin depends on [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/).
 Install and activate the ACF plugin using the WordPress admin.

-Then, use Custom Fields - Tools to import the `acf/acf-export.json` file.
+Once installed, use Custom Fields - Tools to import the `acf/acf-export.json` file.

+To install the calendar itself, this project needs to be built using the instructions below.
+This will generate a `release/earth-calendar.zip` file, which can be uploaded to your WordPress site.

 ## Usage

-1. Add Important Dates (custom post type) using the WordPress admin.
+1. Add important Dates using the WordPress admin (the plugin adds a custom post type:
-  Ensure each date has a Year assigned (custom taxonomy, used to filter dates).
+  Calendar Date).
+Ensure that each date has a Year assigned ('Year' is a custom taxonomy, and is used to filter dates: it should be set to either 'Yearly' or a specific year).
+  Dates with no 'Year' assigned will not be displayed on the calendar.

-2. Use the \[earth_calendar\] shortcode on any WordPress post or page.
+2. Finally, use the \[earth_calendar\] shortcode on any WordPress post or page.
+You can add your own introductory text or instructions; the shortcode merely outputs the current date and the rendered SVG drawing.

 ## Development